 - Successfully represented charter school management organizations at the Connecticut Freedom of Information Commission with respect to the applicability of the FOIA

 - Successfully represented school districts in several cases of first impression at the Second Circuit of the U.S. Court of Appeals regarding special education issues (“least restrictive environment," exhaustion of administrative remedies, use of independent evaluations, and attorneys’ fees)

 - Successfully represented a school district in a recent state court trial concerning retiree health insurance benefits

 - Successfully represented clients in litigation regarding the award of construction contracts and bidding procedures

-- Connecticut Bar Association - chairman of Legislative Subcommittee and member of the Executive Committee, Labor and Employment Section; Education Law Section
+- Connecticut Bar Association - Legislative Liaison and member of the Executive Committee, Labor and Employment Section; Education Law Section

 Connecticut Council of School Attorneys - past president

 Oliver Ellsworth Inn of Court, former "Bencher"

 - The Bridge Academy - member of the Board of Directors and former Corporate Secretary